nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Note:
 * each tag to be added needs a separate `tag/TAG` prefix.
-* Empty prefixes for optional fields will be ignored.
+* Empty prefixes for optional details will be ignored.

 Examples:
 * `add-client name/Bob phone/12345678 email/bob@gmail.com tag/friend tag/default`